ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 ![Filters (2)](https://user-images.githubusercontent.com/6178058/132833551-8df6feef-d537-4077-9dbc-7baf5e81abd1.png)

-In this the order of execution RequestFilters and ResponseFilters are as follows assuming that the request goes all the way to the resource.
+In this the order of execution of RequestFilters and ResponseFilters are as follows, assuming that the request goes all the way to the final service.

 RequestFilters: 0, 1, 3
 ResponseFilters: 4, 2

 Basically ResponseFilters are executed in the opposite direction of RequestFilters.
 In other words, RequestFilters are executed head to tail whereas ResponseFilters are executed tail to head.